 We do not typically have direct relationships with 3TG smelters and refiners and therefore do not perform audits of these entities.
 We support audits conducted by third parties through participation in the RMI.
-We encourage all identified smelters and refiners not already undergoing an audit to take such action.

 OECD Step 5: REPORT ON SUPPLY CHAIN DUE DILIGENCE